 The position is not straightforward as regards the first publication of a Kent record for Mentha arvensis.
 Hanbury and Marshall (1899) say that it was by Thomas Johnson in his Iter Plantarum (1629) in course of travel from Grain to Cliffe via Stoke, High Halstow and Cooling.
 The plant was called by Johnson 'Calamintha aquatica Belgarum' Lob., and the question arises as to what species Johnson meant by this.
-Francis Rose in the 1972 edition of Iter Plantarum said that Gerard's illustration appeared to be Mentha arvensis (as indeed it does), but that Mentha aquatica was also possible.
-The identity of the illustration in Gerard's Herball is very relevant, as Johnson edited the second edition, and so might be supposed to have the same view as Gerard that this illustration indeed represented Calamintha aquatica Belgarum Lob.
-However, it is in fact the same illustration that was used in de l'Obel's Icones Stirpium (1591) for a plant under the same description (so this ties in with Johnson having given de L'Obel (Lob.) as authority).
-This is another pointer to Mentha arvensis being intended.
+Francis Rose in the 1972 edition of Iter Plantarum said that Gerard's illustration appeared to be Mentha arvensis (as indeed it does), but that Johnson could have found Mentha aquatica instead.
+However, as Johnson referred to Lob. (i.e., de L'Obel) as the author of this plant name, then it is relevant that de l'Obel's Icones Stirpium (1591) illustrates a plant under this name.
+This illustration is the same as that used in Gerard's Herball (1597) and the second edition (1633) of the Herball was edited by Johnson.
+So we may take it that both Gerard and Johnson considered that Calamintha aquatica Belgarum was the illustrated plant, which is persuasive as to Mentha arvensis having been found